s3team/Squirrel/README.md

 make
 ```

 2. `DBMS-specific requirements:` Headers and libary of `MySQL`, `PostgreSQL` and `MariaDB` if you want to test them.
+The most direct way is to compile the DBMSs.

 3. `Compile Squirrel:`
 ```
 git clone
-cd Squirrel/DBNAME/AFL # MariaDB shares the same code as MySQL make afl-fuzz
+cd Squirrel/DBNAME/AFL
+make afl-fuzz # You need to set the path in the Makefile
 ```

 4. `Instrument DBMS:`
 ```
-#SQLite:
+# SQLite:
 git clone https://github.com/sqlite/sqlite.git
 cd sqlite
 mkdir bld